starfrost013/Lightning/README.md

 # Lightning Game Engine

-## Code of Conduct (version 1.2) (April 3, 2021)
+## Code of Conduct (version 1.5) (April 8, 2021)

 Welcome to the Lightning game engine main tree.
 We are going to have to ask you abide by a few rules if you wish to contribute code.

 * Be respectful.
 This is the Prime Directive of development here and you have to follow it.
-Bigotry, unpleasantness, jackassery, and various other forms of unfortunately negative behaviours will not be tolerated and will result in you being removed.
+Bigotry, unpleasantness, jackassery, and various other forms of toxic behaviour will not be tolerated and will result in you being removed.

 * This is a private repository and please treat it as such!